-3.8.1 Modules Repository
+3.8.1 Module Repository

-A modules repository is a module that bundles a set of modules in a portable ZIP file.
+A module repository is a module that bundles a set of modules in a portable ZIP file.
 It is a tree structure where modules organizations and names are mapped to folders.

-Fig. 24: Example of MicroEJ Modules Repository Tree
+Fig. 26: Example of MicroEJ Module Repository Tree

-A modules repository takes its input modules from other of repositories, usually the MicroEJ Central Repository which is itself built by MicroEJ Corp. as a modules repository.
+A module repository takes its input modules from other repositories, usually the MicroEJ Central Repository which is itself built by MicroEJ Corp. as a module repository.

-A modules repository is often called an offline repository as it includes the settings file for a local configuration in MicroEJ SDK.
+A module repository is often called an offline repository as it includes the settings file for a local configuration in MicroEJ SDK.
 It can also be imported in MicroEJ Forge.